-Jane's Walk is an annual festival of free, volunteer-led, neighborhood walks that generate conversation about the city and celebrate its vibrant past, present, and future.
-While Jane's Walk is traditionally an in-person festival of guided walks, activities in 2021 will be virtual and self-guided due to the COVID-19 pandemic.
+Jane's Walk is an annual festival of free, volunteer-led, neighborhood walks that generate conversation about the city and celebrate its vibrant past, present, and future, taking shape in a collection of in-person and virtual experiences.

 How often is Jane's Walk?